statox/workshop/src/lib/Notes/data/systemctl.md

 [tags]: # '["systemd", "systemctl"]'
 [title]: # 'Systemctl & systemd cheatsheet'

 I always get confused in the syntax between `systemctl` and `service` commands.
-To be updated with the missing ones next time I one them.
+To be updated with the missing ones next time I find one of them.

 ### List services